Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 ## Executive Summary

-To help their customers find relevant products and offers on large websites, many online retailers highlight offerings by embedding suggestions in their webpages.
+To help their customers navigate large websites, many online retailers highlight their offerings by embedding suggestions in each webpage.
 Users strongly prefer that these advertised offers be tailored to their own interests: useless information creates clutter and detracts from their experience.
-User behaviors such as browsing activity, product ratings, and purchases can be leveraged to predict which offers they will find appealing.
-When the set of offers under consideration is relatively small and consistent over time, dense information on user responses can accumulate.
-This input type is ideal for training classification models, with potential advantages including fast response time, lightweight representation, and explainable decision-making processes (depending on the classifier type).
-This use case suggests general best practices while highlighting the [Cortana Intelligence Industry Solution](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions) on [Personalized Offers in Retail](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions/tree/master/Marketing/Personalized%20Offers) as an illustrative example.
+Retailers can leverage user behaviors like browsing activity, product ratings, and purchases to predict which offers a given user will find appealing.
+When the set of offers under consideration is relatively small and consistent over time, dense information on user responses to each offer accumulates.
+This input type is ideal for training classifiers, a machine learning model type with potential advantages including fast response time, lightweight representation, and explainable results.
+This document introduces data scientists and other indsutry professionals to best practices for offer personalization using classifiers.
+In addition to providing general advice, this document follows the use case from the [Cortana Intelligence Industry Solution](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions) on [Personalized Offers in Retail](https://github.com/Azure/Cortana-Intelligence-Suite-Industry-Solutions/tree/master/Marketing/Personalized%20Offers) as an illustrative example.

 ## Background on Example Retailer: Contoso Mart

 Contoso Mart is a fictitious online retailer that has approved a selection of 25 offers for all users.
 After experimenting with methods to highlight these offers, Contoso Mart has found that users prefer to see only one offer displayed on a web page at a time.
-Contoso Mart hopes to improve the offer clickthrough rate by displaying the offer deemed most appealing for each user based on both recent and longterm browsing history.
-Since the offers are relatively consistent with time and few in number, Contoso Mart's records on user interactions with each offer are dense and well-suited for training a multiclass classifier.
-Contoso Mart's personalized offer development experience will be highlighted in each section of this use case.
+Contoso Mart hopes to improve the offer clickthrough rate by displaying the offer deemed most appealing for each user based on the user's recent and longterm browsing history.
+Since the offers are relatively static and few in number, Contoso Mart's records on user interactions with each offer are dense and well-suited for training a multiclass classifier.
+Each stage of Contoso Mart's personalized offer development experience will be highlighted in the appropriate section of this document.

 ## Outline
 - [Data Acquisition](#Data-Acquisition)